Help! What to do with the kids during a snowstorm

 Louise Sattler, who has two grown children, remembers 2010, when her son's 18th birthday was moved up a few days because of an impending storm.
 Six teens showed up with their sleepover gear, but even before the cake was presented, the roads started to get treacherous, she said.
 The storm came much sooner than expected and dropped over 24 inches of snow in total, which meant the kids had to stay at Sattler's house for days.

 "But the kids had a plan!
 They decided to use this opportunity as a chance to make money, so they quickly formed a snow removal service (and borrowed tons of jackets, snowpants, etc. from us)," said Sattler, a co-founder of 411 Voices, a collective of professionals with social media experience.
-"They went door to door seeking houses that had driveways with snow piled up ... and made thousands of dollars in four days shoveling out driveways and sidewalks for neighbors."
+"They went door to door seeking houses that had driveways with snow piled up ... and made hundreds of dollars in four days shoveling out driveways and sidewalks for neighbors."

 The takeaway for today's parents: Sattler says we should put teenagers to work in the neighborhood by shoveling, running errands that can be done on foot and babysitting for those parents who have to go to work.